aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/resolve/resolve.md

 ## Resolve?
 [Back](../webpack.md)

-As the title asks, what we needed to be resolved?
-In most cases, what we need to resolve in JavaScript is modules' paths.
+As the title asks, what we need to resolve?
+In most cases, the answer in JavaScript is modules' paths.
 Webpack has provided us a configuration object, named with `resolve`, to support for Module Resolution.
-For instance, what if we want to require a module named `lodash` in our projects, we can specify this so-called `resolve` object to tell Webpack where to look for such a module, like `node_modules`?
-More configuration details can be checked at [the official document](https://webpack.js.org/configuration/resolve), and this document mainly aims to describe how we can use such a feature to work more in our project.
+For instance, what if we want to require a module named `lodash` in our projects, we can specify this so-called `resolve` object to tell Webpack where to look for such a module, like the folder `node_modules`.
+More configuration details can be checked at [the official document](https://webpack.js.org/configuration/resolve), whil here I mainly aim to describe how we can use such a feature to work more in our projects.

 ### Differences since Webpack 2

-`resolve` features has been supported since Webpack 1, and as Webpack 2 announced, there are two main differences we may need to focus on.
+`resolve` features have been supported since Webpack 1, and as Webpack 2 released, there are two main differences we may need to focus on.
 The one is that it has not been able to specify empty string as an extension in `resolve.extensions` since the Version 2.

 ```js
 /** Webpack 1 */